ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 - Object oriented programming revolves around 4 pillars.
   - Encapsulation.
     - Reduce complexity + increase resuability.
     - Charmander is hungry.
-You can feed() Charmander, but you can't change how hungry the cat is directly because that's private properties.
+You can `feed()` Charmander, but you can't change how hungry the Charmander is directly because that's private properties.
   - Abstraction.
     - Reduce complexity + isolate impact of changes.
     - Charmander can use flamethrower, but you don't know how it does it, you just use it.